facebookarchive/caffe2/_docs/mobile-integration.md

 *   Executes the `init_net`, allocating memory and setting the values of the parameters.
 *   Constructs the `predict_net` (mapping a `caffe2::NetDef` to a `caffe2::NetBase` instance (typically `caffe2::SimpleNet`)).

 One key point is that all the initialization is in a sense “statically” verifiable - if the constructor fails (by throwing an exception) on one machine, then it will *always* fail on *every* machine.
-Before exporting the `NetDef` instances, we verify that the Net construction can execute correctly.
+Before exporting the `NetDef` instances, verify that the Net construction can execute correctly.

 #### Performance considerations

 Currently Caffe2 is optimized for ARM CPUs with NEON (basically any ARM CPU since 2012).
 Perhaps surprisingly, ARM CPUs outperform the on-board GPUs (our NNPACK ARM CPU implementation outperforms Apple's MPSCNNConvolution for all devices except the iPhone 7).
 There are other advantages to offloading compute onto the GPU/DSP, and it's an active work in progress to expose these in Caffe2.

-For our convolutional implementation, we recommend using NNPACK since that's substantially faster (~2x-3x) than the standard `im2col/sgemm` implementation used in most frameworks.
+For a convolutional implementation, it is recommended to use NNPACK since that's substantially faster (~2x-3x) than the standard `im2col/sgemm` implementation used in most frameworks.
 Setting `OperatorDef::engine` to NNPACK is recommended here.
 Example:

 ```
 def pick_engines(net):